 The Clarke adult and graduate studies programs are designed to meet the educational needs of military and veteran students while allowing the flexibility to enter the workforce.
 Courses are scheduled in a convenient, adult student model that provides the maximum educational experience with minimized on-campus requirements.
 This delivery structure allows military and veteran students to engage in full-time progression toward their degree while managing work, family, and community commitments.

 Academic Support Services

-Clarke’s veteran students have full access to learning and academic writing center services through the Nicholas Schrup library.
+Clarke’s military and veteran students have full access to learning and academic writing center services through the Nicholas Schrup library.
 Assistance with study skills, note taking, test taking, and writing skills are available during daytime hours or in the evening by appointment.
 Special accommodative services are available through the learning center for students with disabilities.

-Veteran students needing assistance in finding employment opportunities may work with the Career Services office to address their specific needs.
+Students needing assistance in finding employment opportunities may work with the Career Services office to address their specific needs.
 Students may also consider internship opportunities that provide a blend of work and learning experience.
 Staff members are available to assist with job searches, resume development, interview skills, and other services as needed.
 The Career Services office maintains connections with the VA representative for Iowa Workforce Development services.